 Need more design tips?
 Subscribe to City Girl Gone Mom on YouTube!

 Fall colors are caused by the amount of sugar in leaves.
 The redder in the leaf, the more sugar that leaf is storing.
 Evergreens don’t change colors because they have a natural wax covering that protects the green chlorophyll inside.

 I love a bold statement!
 And we all know how head-over-heels in love I am with the gorgeous seven-foot, gold Arhaus Amelie mirror.
 I mean, come on.
 It’s a stunner.
+(And it’s on sale right now for Labor Day Weekend!)
 I knew that with this grand piece as the main spotlight, I was going to keep the rest of the indoor entryway pretty simple.

 For another big statement, my all-black door is already a showstopper.
 To make it pop even more, I found a beautiful cotton wreath and knew immediately that it was a must for my door.
 White or gold are amazing accents against black, so a crisp white cotton was a no-brainer.
 Once you have your key focal points chosen, the rest should come pretty easily!

 Pumpkin spice is actually the spice mix used for pumpkin pies.
-It doesn’t actually contain any pumpkin.
+It doesn’t actually contain any pumpkins.